marcus-crane/pkgpal/README.md

 # Development

-At the moment, I'm just writing tests and executing them using VS Code.
-The project isn't in any usage state, nor does it have the CLI part set up.
-I'll be likely using [urfave/cli](https://github.com/urfave/cli) v2 but I'll do all that once the functionality is in place first.
+The project currently has a functional CLI although it only has searching implemented with 2 registries.
+It still needs some cleaning up but for one of searching for either NPM or PyPi, it's usable.

-You can install everything needed by cloning the project into your Go path and running `go get -t ./...`.
+You can install everything needed by cloning the project into your Go path and running `make setup`.

-I'm pretty sure that works anyway.
-Let me know if it doesn't.
+To build a binary for your system, run `make {platform}` where platform is either `windows`, `mac` or `linux`.

+That will generate an executable binary.
+If you're on `mac` or `linux`, running `make bin` will attempt to move the binary to your `/usr/local/bin` folder.
+Once there, the binary will be in your `$PATH` meaning you can execute `pkgpal` from anywhere on your system.

+If you're on Windows, *shrug* I suppose you just execute it from the command prompt?
+I'll have to get back to you on that.
+Sorry!

 # Tests

  I'm trying to do this project using TDD which is interesting and hard because I'm still fairly new to go.

- You can run the current tests with `go test ./...`.
+ You can run the current tests with `make test`.